-Washing your deck regularly and being aware of its position within the rest of the garden can help prolong the life of the wood.
+Washing your decking regularly and being aware of its position within the rest of the garden can help prolong the life of the wood.

-Maintenance of the surface is the best method of dealing with slippery surfaces as washing the deck with a light solution of bleach will kill the algae.
+Maintenance of your decking is the best method of dealing with slippery surfaces as washing the deck with a light solution of bleach will kill the algae.
 Some decking companies produce profiled boards to create better grip, but these tend to harbour the algae as the recesses remain damp or wet for longer.
-Non-slip strips can be designed into the deck, running between the boards to produce a safer surface.
+Non-slip strips can be designed into the decking, running between the boards to produce a safer surface.
 Take care not to site decks beneath heavy shade-bearing trees; in general they will also work better, especially in the winter, on south or southwest facing façades.

 Timber weathers in the open air and will change colour and appearance considerably if left to its own devices.
 The warm glow of new wood will be lost within a season to a rather beautiful silver grey, but if this doesn’t suit your taste, oiling the timber can preserve the colour if you are happy to maintain this every year.
 Varnish is not a suitable finish, as this will peel and bubble over time, creating an unsightly result.

 Stains are the best method of changing the colour and character of decking timber as they are absorbed into the wood, helping to feed and preserve its quality.
 Darker stains, such as black or dark brown, can be applied with ease, but lighter stains or clear colours are also possible.
 In such cases you will need to apply an opaque white stain first, followed by the colour of choice – virtually anything is possible from bubblegum pink to, dare I say it, blue.
 There goes the brass band again – Alan Titchmarsh, you have a lot to answer for.